Narain Karthikeyan: Jordan (2005)

 On 1 February 2005, Karthikeyan announced that he had signed a preliminary deal with the Jordan Formula One team and said that he would be their main driver for the 2005 Formula One season, making him India's first Formula One racing driver.
 His partner was Portuguese driver Tiago Monteiro.
 Karthikeyan completed the necessary testing distance of 300 km in an F1 car in order to gain his superlicence at the Silverstone Circuit on 10 February.

 In his first race, the Australian Grand Prix, Karthikeyan qualified in 12th position.
 After a poor start which saw him drop to 18th place by the end of the first lap, he finished in 15th, two laps behind winner Giancarlo Fisichella.
-He achieved his first points in the 2005 United States Grand Prix where all but three teams pulled out due to an argument over tyre safety.
+He achieved his only points in the 2005 United States Grand Prix where all but three teams pulled out due to an argument over tyre safety.
 He finished fourth, finishing ahead of the two Minardi drivers but behind teammate Monteiro.
 Apart from the USGP, his highest finish was 11th place.
 In the 2005 Japanese Grand Prix free practice, he was fastest for a long period and eventually qualified 11th.
 At the 2005 Chinese Grand Prix he qualified in 15th place.
 In an unlucky end to his 2005 season, Karthikeyan crashed his Jordan into a wall at the Chinese race, but was unhurt and able to provide an interview afterwards.

 Because the Jordan team was taken over and renamed Midland for the 2006 season, the management change prompted some doubt over Karthikeyan's future at the team.
 Near the end of 2005, he announced he would not be driving for Midland the following year allegedly due to their demand that he pay as much as $11.7 million to secure his seat on the team.

 On 8 December 2005, Karthikeyan tested for Williams at Spain and finished fifth, outpacing the confirmed Williams second driver, Nico Rosberg, who finished ninth.
 On 27 January 2006, Williams confirmed Karthikeyan as their fourth driver.
 He was to perform testing duties for the team alongside Alexander Wurz who had been confirmed earlier as the team's third driver.
 He was retained as a reserve test driver for Williams alongside Kazuki Nakajima in 2007.
 Karthikeyan said he was "blown away" by the difference between Formula One's stragglers and a top-flight team.